bajamircea/bajamircea.github.io/_posts/2018-11-07-maths-history.markdown

 ---
 layout: post
-title: "It ain't simple"
+title: "Pythagoras"
-categories: maths simple
+categories: maths history
 ---

-Enough maths history to make sense of why things aren't as simple as they seem.
+Maths history: Pythagoras or the Greek breakthrough

 TODO: this is work in progress